Maumasi/gulp-lib-generator/README.md

 # Gulp Lib Generator

-### A gulp task that creates a mass exports file from directory that contain exported vars, functions, etc. Great for use with frameworks!
+### A gulp task that creates a mass exports file from directories that contain exported vars, functions, etc. Great for use with frameworks!
 ---
 <br>